mixxxdj/manual/source/chapters/djing_with_mixxx.rst

   Depending on the size of your library this could take some time.
 All the supported music files Mixxx detects will be listed in the :ref:`library-root`.

-  Mixxx automatically detects newly added tracks on each subsequent run.
-If you want to manually refresh your library without exiting (for example because you added or moved files), you can do this with :menuselection:`Library --> Rescan Library` in the menu.
+  If you want to refresh your library (for example because you added or moved files), you can do this with :menuselection:`Library --> Rescan Library` in the menu.
 If you want to rescan at every launch, select :menuselection:`Preferences --> Library --> Rescan on startup`.

   .. warning :: On Windows 7 and 8 the import dialog points to your Windows